What is the Crossover Rate?

-Crossover Rate is the rate of return (alternatively called weighted average cost of capital) at which the Net Present Values (NPV) of two projects are equal.
+Crossover Rate is the rate of return (alternatively called the weighted average cost of capital) at which the Net Present Values (NPV) of two projects are equal.
 It represents the rate of return at which the net present value profile of one project intersects the net present value profile of another project.

-In capital budgeting analysis exercises, crossover rate is used to show when one investment project becomes superior to another as a result of a change in the rate of return (cost of capital).
+In capital budgeting analysis exercises, the crossover rate is used to show when one investment project becomes superior to another as a result of a change in the rate of return (cost of capital).

 Consider the following example.
 An investor is faced with 2 investment projects: Project ABC and Project XYZ.
 Project ABC has an initial investment of A0 and will generate a steady stream of income over a 3-year period.
-The cash flows from Project ABC at the end of the first, second and third years are denoted by C1, C2, and C3, respectively.
-Thus the Net Present Value of Project ABC is as follows:
+The cash flows from Project ABC at the end of the first, second, and third years are denoted by C1, C2, and C3, respectively.
+Thus, the Net Present Value of Project ABC is as follows:

 Project XYZ has an initial investment of X0 and will generate a steady stream of income over a 2-year period.
 The cash flows from Project XYZ at the end of the first and second years are denoted by Z1 and Z2, respectively.
-Thus the Net Present Value of Project XYZ is as follows:
+Thus, the Net Present Value of Project XYZ is as follows:

 Let us continue with the example above.
-An investor is faced with 2 investment projects, Project ABC and Project XYZ.
-The first project, Project ABC costs $5 million and will result in a cash flow of $6 million at the end of the first year, $4 million at the end of the second year and $2 million at the end of the third year.
-The second project, Project XYZ costs $8 million but will generate cash flow of $25 million at the end of the second year.
+An investor is faced with 2 investment projects: Project ABC and Project XYZ.
+The first project, Project ABC costs $5 million and will result in a cash flow of $6 million at the end of the first year, $4 million at the end of the second year, and $2 million at the end of the third year.
+The second project, Project XYZ costs $8 million but will generate a cash flow of $25 million at the end of the second year.

 For simplicity let 1+r = v.
 Therefore the above equation reduces to the following:

 We can solve the above equation using the cubic formula.
 Because it is a cubic equation, it will have 3 roots that satisfy it.
-For the above equation v= -3.85, 1.76 and 0.098.
-Therefore 1+r = -3.85, 1.76 or 0.098.
+For the above equation v= -3.85, 1.76, and 0.098.
+Therefore, 1+r = -3.85, 1.76, or 0.098.
 Since the rate of return can never be negative, we can ignore the first and the third root.
 Therefore 1+r = 1.76 or r=0.76 or 76%.